ForgeRock/tntp-jsonpath/README.md

 ## Outputs

-Key in Shared State with static value or Json Path expression value
+Key in Shared State or Object Attributes with static value or Json Path expression value

 ## Outcomes